-A caffeine-free infusion, our Honeybush is light-bodied, slightly sweet organic herbal tea with hints of toasted grains.
-This organic African tea has a woody aroma with notes of eucalyptus.
-Indigenous to South Africa, honeybush was discovered in the 1700's when local inhabitants realized that the flowers, stems and leaves from this plant could be used to make a drink that had a pleasant taste with honey-like flavor.
+A caffeine-free infusion, our Honeybush is a light-bodied, slightly sweet organic herbal tea with hints of toasted grains and tart plum, with a black pepper finish.
+This organic African tea has a warm woody aroma with notes of fruity tobacco.
+Indigenous to South Africa, honeybush was "discovered" in the 1700's when local inhabitants realized that the flowers, stems and leaves from this plant could be used to make a drink that had a pleasant taste with honey-like flavor.
 Generally the plant is cut right down to the ground during harvesting.
 The remaining roots do not die however, and within two years they have grown into harvestable size again, quite often nearly twice the size of the original bush.

 Ingredients: organic South African honeybush